kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/02-yoga-server-heroku-or-now.md

     - backend
 * **note** It is pretty common to run separate repos for your backend and your front end
 * Heroku needs you to have a git repo

-* Set one up on github
+### Set one up on github
+* Make sure you are in the root of your app

 `$ git init`

 * Add and commit all your changes

-* Create a remote repo on github
+### Create a remote repo on github
+* Hub is an app you can install with homebrew
+* But you need to configure it
+* Google `hub` github mac app to install it on your mac

 `$ hub create`